influxdata/docs-v2/content/influxdb/v2.4/reference/release-notes/influx-cli.md

 ### Features

-- Add `--username` and `--password` flags to both [influx config create](/influxdb/v2.4/reference/cli/influx/config/create/) and [influx config set](/influxdb/v2.4/reference/cli/influx/config/set/).
-Use both flags `username:password` to ensure a session is automatically authenticated for the config.
-Include the `--username` (without password) to prompt for a password before creating the session.
+- Add the `--username-password` flag to [influx config set](/influxdb/v2.4/reference/cli/influx/config/set/).
+Include `username:password` after this flag to ensure a session is automatically authenticated for the config.
+Include `username` (without password) to prompt for a password before creating the session.

 ### Maintenance